 Change is usually messy.
 It’s destructive.
 Things get broken along the way–old beliefs, habits, and traditions.
 Naysayers will issue warnings–take it slow or stop it.
 You tiptoe around, avoid them or try to be nice.
 After all, no one really wants someone to be hurt in the change process.

 It doesn’t matter, toes will be bruised.
 If you are unwilling to break a few things along the change path, heavy baggage accumulates.
 Bad habits stay intact.
 By being careful and protecting the sacred cows, you sabotage the “could be” generation of events–your future.
-A caterpillar must shed its cocoon to become a butterfly.
+A caterpillar must shed its cocoon to become a gorgeous butterfly.
 You must shed many of the old ways and habits to spread wings and fly.

 Becoming A Shift-Shaper